uk-gov-mirror/defra.ffc-demo-web/README.md

 | API_GATEWAY              | Url of service API Gateway | no       | http://localhost:3001 |                             |
 | SESSION_TIMEOUT_IN_MINUTES    | Redis session timeout | no       | 30                    |                             |
 | REST_CLIENT_TIMEOUT_IN_MILLIS | Rest client timout    | no       | 5000                  |                             |

-# Prerequisites

-- Node v10+
-- Access to a Redis server

 # How to run tests